-The question at issue is whether nominal exchange rate flexibility facilitates real exchange rate adjustment.
+The question at issue is whether greater exchange rate flexibility facilitates faster real exchange rate adjustment.
 The conventional argument is that, in a world of sticky prices, the speed at which the real exchange rate adjusts should depend a lot on exchange rate flexibility.
-Under pegged exchange rates, real exchange rates are expected to adjust at a relatively slow pace limited by price stickiness.
-Exchange rate realignments may sometimes help accelerate adjustment but they occur infrequently.
+Under pegged exchange rates, real exchange rates are expected to adjust at a slow pace limited by price stickiness.
+Although exchange rate realignments may sometimes hasten adjustment, they occur infrequently.
 With flexible exchange rates, on the other hand, real exchange rates can adjust quickly through immediate changes in nominal exchange rates.
-Despite the intuitive appeal of this argument, it is not straightforward to verify empirically the relevance of exchange rate flexibility.
-The usual approach is to analyze the difference in real exchange rate behavior between fixed-rate and flexible-rate regimes over different historical periods.
-Apart from facing the possible issue in exchange rate regime classifications (Reinhart and Rogoff, 2004), the cross-regime/cross-period comparison presents another problem, namely that different historical periods.
+Despite the intuitive appeal of the argument, its empirical validity remains open to question.

-In our analysis of dual exchange rates, the adjustment speed of the real official exchange rate is compared to that of the real parallel exchange rate over the same time period.
-If nominal exchange rate flexibility promotes real exchange rate adjustment, the flexible parallel market rate should yield a faster speed of real exchange rate adjustment than does the inflexible official rate.
-To the extent that the speeds of real official and parallel rates are compared over the same period for the same country, the intra-period country-by-country comparison averts the need to control for the influences of economic fundamentals.
+In our analysis of dual exchange rates, the adjustment speed of the real official exchange rate is compared to that of the real parallel market exchange rate.
+If greater nominal exchange rate flexibility really promotes real exchange rate adjustment, the more flexible parallel market rate should yield a significantly faster speed of real exchange rate adjustment than does the less flexible official rate.
+Empirically, different historical periods could have rather different global and domestic conditions that would alter real exchange rate behavior.
+To the extent that the adjustment speed of the real official rate is compared against that of the real parallel rate in the same country over the same historical period, our intra-period analysis here averts the need to control for any differences in economic conditions.

 Table 5 presents the half-life estimates for both real official and parallel exchange rates of individual countries.
 Evidently, the empirical results show no systematic pattern for the country group as a whole.
 While the estimated half-life of the real parallel rate can differ significantly from that of the real official rate in a given country, there is no identifiable general pattern in the half-life difference between the two real rates.
 Interestingly, real parallel rates appear as likely to yield a shorter half-life as real official rates.
 In about half of the cases, real parallel rates may actually adjust more slowly rather than more quickly in comparison to real official rates.
 Qualitatively similar findings are obtained, regardless of whether the BW or the post-BW period is considered.
-Overall, there is no consistent evidence to support that greater nominal exchange rate flexibility tends to generate faster real exchange rate adjustment.
-Nor does it tend to produce slower real exchange rate adjustment.
+Overall, there is no consistent evidence to support that greater exchange rate flexibility tend to generate faster or slower real exchange rate adjustment.

 The foregoing analysis has been based on point estimates of half-lives.
-As discussed later, some recent studies (Cheung and Lai, 2000; Murray and Papell, 2002) investigate the potential uncertainty in estimating half-lives of real exchange rates.
-The allowance for uncertain half-life measurements would further reinforce our conclusion that there is little evidence of any systematic relationship between nominal exchange rate flexibility and the speed of real exchange rate adjustment.
+As discussed later, some recent studies (Cheung and Lai, 2000, Murray and Papell, 2002) investigate the potential uncertainty in estimating half-lives of real exchange rates.
+The allowance for uncertain half-life measurements will further reinforce our conclusion that there is little evidence of any systematic relationship between nominal exchange rate flexibility and the speed of real exchange rate adjustment.

-4.2.
-Interesting departures from consensus estimates
+4.2 Departures from Consensus Estimates